 (b) a Minister or employing authority to whom a power or duty is delegated under this section from exercising that power or performing that duty through an officer or agent.

-(9) In this section, “department”, “employing authority” and “organisation” each have the meaning given to them in section 3 of the Public Sector Management Act 1994.
+(9) In this section, department, employing authority and organisation each have the meaning given to them in section 3 of the Public Sector Management Act 1994.

 [Section 104 inserted by No. 38 of 2007 s.
 134.]

-105. Delegation by the CEO
+105. Delegation by CEO

 (1) The CEO may delegate to —